git-sumana/CyberSecurityLearning/Day7.md

 ### Dynamic NAT
-Dynamic NAT allows private IP addresses to be mapped to public IP addresses dynamically from a predefined pool.
-Each internal device gets a temporary public IP only when needed, and the mapping is removed once the session ends.
-This conserves public IP addresses but requires enough public IPs in the pool to meet demand.
+Dynamic NAT is a method that maps private IP addresses to public IP addresses dynamically from a shared pool.
+It is used to allow multiple devices to access external networks while conserving public IP addresses.
+Without NAT, devices with private IPs would be unable to directly communicate with external networks.

 ### Exhaust Pooling
-Exhaust pooling occurs when the pool of public IPs in a NAT configuration is fully utilized, and no additional IPs are available for new connections.
-This leads to connection delays or failures, as the system cannot assign a public IP for outgoing traffic until one becomes free.
+Exhaust pooling occurs when all the public IPs in a NAT pool are fully utilized, leaving none available for new connections.
+It ensures uninterrupted connectivity by managing IP allocation efficiently.
+Without addressing exhaust pooling, new connections will fail until an IP becomes available.

 ### PAT (Port Address Translation)
-Port Address Translation (PAT), also called NAT Overload, enables multiple private IP addresses to share a single public IP address by differentiating connections through unique port numbers.
-This is highly efficient and commonly used to conserve public IPs while supporting multiple devices on a network.
+Port Address Translation (PAT) allows multiple private IP addresses to share a single public IP by differentiating connections using unique port numbers.
+It is used to maximize the utilization of a single public IP while supporting numerous devices.
+Without PAT, networks would require more public IP addresses, which are limited and costly.

 ### TCP - Means of Communication
-TCP (Transmission Control Protocol) is a reliable protocol for data communication, using specific handshakes:
-1. **Three-Way Handshake**: Establishes a connection between devices: SYN (initiate), SYN-ACK (acknowledge), and ACK (confirm).
-2. **Four-Way Handshake**: Gracefully terminates the connection: FIN (finish), ACK (acknowledge), FIN (close), and ACK (confirm closure).

-TCP ensures proper connection setup, data integrity, and controlled termination for secure and orderly communication.
+TCP (Transmission Control Protocol) ensures reliable data transmission through structured communication.
+It uses a three-way handshake (SYN, SYN-ACK, ACK) to establish a connection and a four-way handshake (FIN, ACK, FIN, ACK) to terminate it gracefully.
+Without TCP, communication would lack reliability, order, and proper connection management.